Skip to main content

 What to expect

-• Master visual communication methods: advance your visual communication through rigorous analysis and explorative practice of design strategies bridging traditional and emerging technologies, methods, and contexts.
+• Expand your visual communication methods: Advance your visual communication with thorough analysis and explorative practice of design strategies bridging traditional and emerging technologies, processes, and contexts.
+You will engage in collaborative projects further expanding your interpersonal competences.

-• Research in a practical environment: You will become part of a collaborative learning environment, working co-operatively with peers, academics and professionals.
-Through curated sessions, personalised tutorials, and interactive group discussions, you will immerse yourself in a rigorous critical discourse.
+• Research in a practical environment: You will become part of a collaborative learning environment, working co-operatively with peers, academics, and professionals.
+You can immerse yourself in critical discourse through curated sessions, personalised tutorials, and interactive group discussions.

 Mode of study

-MA Design for Visual Communication is in Full Time mode and runs for 45 weeks over 12 months.
+MA Design for Visual Communication is in full-time mode which runs for 45 weeks over 12 months.
 You will be expected to commit 40 hours per week to study.

 Course units

-Supported by a personal tutor who can offer guidance on both the theoretical and technical aspects of your work – alongside additional help from staff and peers across LCC - you’ll develop a self-directed project in an identified and agreed area of specialist practice.
+Your self-directed project is an identified and agreed area of specialist practice, which you will define with support from your personal tutor who will offer guidance on both the theoretical and technical aspects of your work – alongside additional help from staff and peers across LCC.
 As you consolidate your specialism, you will frame your work through an academic and professional lens.
-Your Master’s Project will culminate in a showcase of your final outcome and a publication presenting the critical analysis of your findings.
+Your Master’s Project will culminate in a showcase of your resolved outcome and a publication presenting the critical analysis of your findings.

 Learning and teaching methods